glossary

 • awareness

-Perception or knowledge of something.
+perception or knowledge of something.
 Accurate reportability of something perceived or known is widely used as a behavioral index of conscious awareness.

 In a sex-positive context, awareness helps create safer, more respectful spaces.
 Being present, mindful, and attentive to your own and others feelings, boundaries, and signals.